BigBroBob2/What-does-Friston-say/FEP_math_review/08_HierarchicalGenerativeModel.md

 $\tilde{\upsilon}_{\alpha}^{[0]} = \tilde{\varphi}_\alpha$

-The highest level of the causal states (*prior*) is large-variance fluctuations with zero means, but the generalized motions of the highest level hidden states are still present:
+The highest level $M$ of the causal states (*prior*) is large-variance fluctuations with zero means, but the generalized motions of the highest level hidden states are still present:

 $\tilde{g}_{\alpha}^{[M+1]} \equiv 0$